 Spotty Storms This Week and A Cold Shot Next

-Temperatures stay above average into the week with passing shots of rain and thunder
+Temperatures stay above average for the workweek with passing shots of rain and thunder

 FARGO, N.D.
 (Valley News Live) -

-TUESDAY: Most of the day will be summer-like, with late clouds and thunder possible mainly after dinner and overnight.
-Temperatures will be warm in the south and seasonable in the north.
-Mid and upper 80s possible for a few of our southern counties.
+TONIGHT: Most will enjoy summer-like weather all night with hazy skies from the wildfires and harvest.
+A few clouds and some thunder will possible mainly after 2 am.
+Patchy areas of dense fog will once again be a possibility.

-WEDNESDAY & THURSDAY: Wednesday and Thursday, will bring cooler temperatures in the 70s for most some scattered showers or storms are possible both days.
-Wednesday morning brings showers and periods of passing thundershowers will be possible through the day on Thursday.
+WEDNESDAY & THURSDAY: Wednesday will still be seasonal with highs in the 75-80 range for most.
+There will be a chance of morning thunderstorms for a few.
+Thursday, will bring cooler temperatures in the 70s and more widespread showers or storms are likely as a cool front pushes through.
+Temperatures Thursday will retreat into the 70s for most.

-FRIDAY & SATURDAY: We close the week and head into the weekend with some quiet and dry weather.
-Temperatures will be seasonable, near 75-80 for most.
-Saturday looks like a keeper!
+FRIDAY & SATURDAY: We close the week and head into the weekend with some cooler, quiet and dry weather.
+Temperatures will be seasonable, near 70-77 for most.
+Saturday looks like a keeper with abundant sunshine and not much wind across the valley and lakes country.

 SUNDAY: Some showers or storms will be possible as we enter the second half of the weekend.
 This cold front will have some punch, and most will see temps in the 65-73 range.
 Showers and thunder possible.

-MONDAY: Much colder air pushes into the northern plains.
+MONDAY & TUESDAY: Much colder air pushes into the northern plains.
 The mountains of Montana could see SNOW!!
 For us, no flakes!
-Cooler temps are expected with lows in the 50s and highs in the 57 to 67 range!!
+Cooler temps are expected with lows in the 40s to near 50 and highs in the 57 to 67 range!!
+We should be mainly dry, but a spotty passing shower is possible, mainly up north.

 FARGO AREA 7-DAY PLANNER:

-TONIGHT: Thunderstorms possible in our far eastern counties, and exiting east.
-Otherwise, partly cloudy and temps slipping into the 60s.

-TUESDAY: Increasing clouds with a slight chance of thundershowers.
-Low: 65.
-High: 86.
+TONIGHT: Increasing clouds with a slight chance of thundershowers mainly after 2 am.
+Patchy fog possible with temps in the 60s.

 THURSDAY: Sun and clouds with the chance of showers and storms.
 Low: 64.
 High: 81.